Ysgol Gyfun Gwynllyw

-Ysgol Gymraeg Gwynllyw is a Welsh-medium all age school located in Trevethin, Pontypool in Torfaen, Wales and named for Saint Gwynllyw.
-The school had 926 pupils on roll in 2017.
-The school changed its name from ‘Ysgol Gyfun Gwynllyw’ to ‘Ysgol Gymraeg Gwynllyw’ [] in 2022 to incorporate going from a High School to an all age school, the first in South East Wales.
+Ysgol Gymraeg Gwynllyw is a Welsh-medium all-age school located in Trevethin, Pontypool in Torfaen, Wales and named for Saint Gwynllyw.
+The school had 781 pupils on roll in 2024.
+The school changed its name from Ysgol Gyfun Gwynllyw to Ysgol Gymraeg Gwynllyw, in 2022, dropping "Comprehensive" and instead highlighting the Welsh language, due to its move from a High School to an all-age school for ages 3 to 18, the first in South East Wales.
+This area has the lowest proportion of Welsh speakers in Wales.

 History

 The school was founded in 1988 as the first Welsh-medium school in the former Gwent LEA area and is housed in accommodation previously used for Trevethin Comprehensive School.

-For its first three years Ysgol Gyfun Gwynllyw was housed in the old Abercarn Infant School house but soon outgrew the building.
+For its first three years Ysgol Gyfun Gwynllyw was housed in the old Abercarn Infant School house, but it soon outgrew the building.
 As one of the fastest growing schools in Wales, bigger premises were needed and the old Trevethin upper school was suggested by the education authority.
 The school is in Trevethin, Pontypool, Torfaen.

-Pupils at the school are taught completely in Welsh and come from a range of Welsh-language feeder schools from 4 different counties; Torfaen, Blaenau Gwent, Monmouthshire and Newport.
+Pupils at the school are taught completely in Welsh and come from a range of Welsh-language feeder schools from four different counties: Torfaen, Blaenau Gwent, Monmouthshire and Newport.
 The aim is to immerse pupils in Welsh and to enable them to be educated entirely in it as their native language.
-As of 2016, the number of new pupils each year has been falling due to the opening of a new Welsh comprehensive school in Newport.
+The number of new pupils enrolled at the school has fallen every year since 2016, when the new Ysgol Gyfun Gwent Is Coed opened in Newport, shrinking the catchment area of Gwynllyw.

 An inspection report by Estyn in 2008 stated 94.5% of the pupils came from homes where English is the main language; 5.3% came from Welsh-speaking homes.
-The same report also says that all pupils speak Welsh as a first language or to an equivalent standard.
+The same report also said that all pupils speak Welsh as a first language or to an equivalent standard.

+A subsequent inspection by Estyn in 2019 placed the school in special measures, with the school rated as "unsatisfactory" overall and "needing urgent improvement" in three of the five areas assessed.
+This was a fall from its assessed rating of "Good" five years earlier, in 2014.

-In 2009 the school was given a grant to make improvements and replace the old static cabins with a new and improved complex building.
+In 2009 the school was given a grant to make improvements and to replace the majority of the old static cabins with a new and improved complex building.
 Construction was completed in 2012.
-In 2018 the school was given £3 million to develop a primary school, and in 2020 the work began on construction, beginning with the demolition of the three remaining static cabins on the site of the future primary school.
+In 2018 the school was given £3 million to develop a primary school, and in 2020 the work began on construction, beginning with the demolition of the three remaining static cabins, which stood on the site of the future primary school.
+The new primary school opened in September 2022 with capacity for 210 students.